Sloan357/task-management-api/README.md

 # Task Management REST API

 A production-ready REST API for task and project management built with FastAPI, PostgreSQL, and JWT authentication.
+Includes a React-based GUI for easy testing and interaction.

 ## Features